Standardizing JSON Payloads for Channel Managers

 if self.currency not in {"USD", "EUR", "GBP", "CAD", "AUD"}:

-raise ValueError("Unsupported currency code for property ledger")
+raise ValueError("unsupported currency for property ledger")

 return self